-- a greater focus on accuracy and fluency in oral communication (i.e., listening and speaking skills) using appropriate teaching actions for different year levels; - a focus on the enjoyment of language, even as students formally learn the metalanguage and grammatical items associated with texts.
-There will be systematic and explicit instruction of grammar, with a focus on word, phrase and sentence level grammar before a gradual incorporation of text level grammar from upper primary to secondary levels; - attention to phonemic awareness, phonics and early literacy skills at the start of Primary 1 to lay the foundation for acquiring reading fluency, comprehension and viewing skills and strategies at all levels; - attention to vocabulary development at all levels; - an emphasis on learning-focused interaction at class and group levels; - the development of writing and representing skills and learner strategies for idea generation, selection, organisation, development, expression and revision of ideas, so as to create texts with cohesion and coherence; and - attention to greater integration between receptive and productive skills with encouragement of positive dispositions towards learning and the development of metacognitive skills from the early years.
+- a focus on pronunciation and the features of spoken language, and accuracy and fluency in oral communication (i.e., listening and speaking skills) using appropriate teaching actions for different year levels and courses; - a focus on the enjoyment of language, even as students formally learn the metalanguage and grammatical items associated with texts.
+There will be systematic and explicit instruction of grammar, with a focus on word, phrase and sentence level grammar before a gradual incorporation of text level grammar from upper primary to secondary levels; - explicit instruction on early literacy skills at the start of Primary 1 to lay the foundation for acquiring reading fluency, comprehension, viewing skills and strategies and writing proficiency.
+Attention is placed on phonological awareness, reading, viewing and writing readiness, letter-sound relationships and word recognition to strengthen the development of handwriting and early spelling; - attention to vocabulary development at all levels; - an emphasis on learning-focused interaction at class and group levels; - the development of writing and representing skills and learner strategies for idea generation, selection, organisation, development, expression and revision of ideas, so as to create texts with the appropriate elaboration; and - attention to greater integration between receptive and productive skills with encouragement of positive dispositions towards learning and the development of metacognitive skills from the early years.